MicrosoftDocs/azure-ai-docs/articles/ai-services/content-understanding/quickstart/use-rest-api.md

 ms.date: 11/19/2024
 ---

-# Quickstart: Content Understanding REST APIs
+# Quickstart: Azure AI Content Understanding REST APIs

 * Get started with the Azure AI Content Understanding latest preview version REST API (2024-12-01-preview).

-* Azure AI Content Understanding is a cloud-based solution within [**Azure AI services**](../../what-are-ai-services.md), designed to process varied data modalities such as documents, images, videos, and audio within a unified workflow.
+* Azure AI Content Understanding is a new Generative AI based [**Azure AI Service**](../what-are-ai-services.md), designed to process/ingest content of any modality - documents, images, videos, and audio into a user-defined output format.

-* The Content Understanding API provides you with AI algorithms for extracting data modalities and returns a structured JSON representation.
-Follow these steps to install a package to your application and try out the sample code.
+* You can easily integrate the Content Understanding service into your workflows and applications by calling our REST APIs.

- * In this quickstart, learn to use the Content Understanding REST API to analyze and extract data and values from  your schema input.
+* This quickstart guides you on using the Content Understanding REST API to use a custom or prebuilt analyzer (available for some file formats) to analyze and extract data and values from your input.

+* For instructions on using our prebuilt analyzer with the REST API, refer to this [**quickstart**]() guide.

 ## Prerequisites